buildpacks/docs/content/docs/for-buildpack-authors/concepts/buildpack-group.md

 weight=2
 +++

-A buildpack group is a list of individual buildpacks that are designged to work together to build an application.
+A buildpack group is a list of individual buildpacks that are designed to work together to build an application.

 <!--more-->